Narendrapur railway station

 Narendrapur railway station is a Kolkata Suburban Railway Station on the Sealdah South line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
-It serves the local area of Narendrapur in South 24 Parganas district in the Indian state of West Bengal.
+It serves the local area of Narendrapur in Kolkata in the Indian state of West Bengal.

 History

 In 1862, the Eastern Bengal Railway constructed a -wide broad-gauge railway from Sealdah to Sonarpur Junction via Narendrapur.

 Electrification

 Electrification from Sealdah to Sonarpur Junction including Narendrapur was completed with 25 kV AC overhead system in 1965–66.

 Station complex

 The platform is very much well sheltered.
 The station possesses many facilities including water and sanitation.
 It is well connected to the SH-1.
 There is a proper approach road to this station.